ohuelab/QEPPI/README.md

 ```

 ## Instalation using pip install
-You can install it with ```pip install QEPPI```.
-First, you need to install with the dependencies (see [Mininal environment setup](https://github.com/ohuelab/QEPPI#mininal-environment-setup)).
+You can also install QEPPI with ```pip install QEPPI```.
 The following sample code is available as an implementation example.
+Note: some dependancies will also be installed with QEPPI module, so a clean environment is preferred!
 ```bash
 # QEPPI
 pip install QEPPI